bugsnag/bugsnag-python/example/celery+django/README.md

 pip install -r requirements.txt
 ```

+Celery requires a datastore to run, this example uses [redis](https://redis.io), installation instructions for which can be found [here](https://redis.io/topics/quickstart) and an official docker image can be found [here](https://hub.docker.com/_/redis/).

+Settings specifying Celery datastore setup can be found in the the ```celery.py``` configuration file.

 Django and Celery configuration files can be found in the ```celery_django``` folder.

 ## Configuring Bugsnag and Django